When you just can’t go on

 A crisis of faith?

-There are many reasons why a person who once identified as christian may question or reject that belief, for example loss of confidence in the Bible, the evil in the world and God’s apparent unwillingness to change this, the arguments of atheists, the bad behaviour of christians and churches, materialism, doctrines they now find unbelievable, etc.
+There are many reasons why a person who once identified as christian may question or reject that belief, for example:

 These problems lead to doubts, and doubts lead to a review, and sometimes rejection, of beliefs they once didn’t question.
 This process is sometimes termed deconstruction.

-If you didn’t understand much of that paragraph, don’t worry.
-Because when most people (apart from academics) use the term deconstruction, they mean something different and simpler: “the systematic pulling apart of the belief system you were raised in” to determine what is still believable in the light of everything else you know.
+The term deconstruction means “the systematic pulling apart of the belief system you were raised in” to determine what is still believable in the light of everything else you know.
+(It can mean something different for academics – see note.)

 Those who give up their belief easily, happily and willingly have probably not deconstructed, but simply demolished.
 Deconstruction is more of a process of investigating, considering and grappling with concepts and truths until we find an answer that is satisfying.